 Non-economic damages, which compensate you for intangible losses, are much more subjective.
 Examples of common non-economic damages awarded in Georgia product liability cases include:

 - Pain and suffering

 - Scarring or disfigurement

 In cases where the defendant's conduct showed “willful misconduct, malice, fraud, wantonness, oppression, or that entire want of care which would raise the presumption of conscious indifference to consequences,” punitive damages may also be awarded.
 These damages are intended to punish the defendant for particularly egregious conduct, rather than compensate you for losses.
 Your attorney will review your case to determine if punitive damages may be applicable.

 Consult a Skilled Product Liability Attorney

 Were you hurt by a product that was defectively designed or manufactured, or lacked sufficient safety warnings?
 The experienced product liability attorneys with Van Sant Law can help you understand your legal rights and options for compensation.
-Contact us today to schedule your free initial consultation.
+Contact us online or call our office directly at 404.991.5950 today to schedule your free initial consultation.